A cheese sauce adds flavor and richness to vegetables, and it's especially good on cooked broccoli, cauliflower, carrots, and many other vegetables.

 - 3/4 to 1 cup milk, light cream, or half-and-half

 - In a saucepan over medium heat, melt the butter.
-Add the flour and cook, stirring constantly, for 2 minutes.
+Add the flour and cook, constantly stirring, for 2 minutes.

-- Gradually stir in the 3/4 cup of milk and continue cooking, stirring, until thickened (the cheese will thicken the sauce even more).
+- Gradually stir in the 3/4 cup of milk and continue cooking until the sauce has thickened, constantly stirring (the cheese will thicken the sauce even more).

-- Add the cheese and continue cooking, stirring, until cheese is melted and the sauce is smooth and bubbling.
-Stir in a little more milk -- a few teaspoons at a time -- if you want a thinner consistency.
+- Add the shredded cheese and continue cooking, stirring, until the cheese has melted and the sauce is smooth and bubbling.
+Stir in a little more milk—a few teaspoons at a time—if you want a thinner consistency.

 - Add salt and pepper, to taste.